 Arriving to class on time (first class begins at 8:00 am) is a demonstration of respect for your learning and for the classroom teacher who is prepared and ready to begin class.
 All students should be out of the halls and into class before the bell rings.
 Music will be played each morning to signal that classes will begin in 5 minutes.
-The teacher will mark the student late for attendance purposes and next stepswill be conversation, communication, and consideration of consequence.
-Students who arrive late to school, must sign in at the office.
+The teacher will mark the student late for attendance purposes and next steps will be conversation, communication, and consideration of consequence.
+Students who arrive late to school or class must scan the QR code in their classroom and complete the digital form to sign in.